CodeYourFuture/curriculum/content/guides/code-style-guide/index.md

 1. Make your code easier to read
 2. Make your code easier to maintain
-3. Make your code easier to review by out volunteers
+3. Make your code easier to review by our volunteers

 When you writing code you should also try to keep in mind that you will only ever write the code once, but you will read the code many times.
 Always aim to write code that is readable.